Translating for the art world

 Multimillion-dollar sales, blockbuster exhibitions and scholarly research: many of the different aspects of the art world rely on translation.
 Art translation can often be deceptively complex and wide-ranging, touching on other fields such as politics, literature and philosophy.
 The variety of text types and end users demands flexibility, creativity and accuracy from the translator.
 This workshop will focus on the various types of art texts that require translation and the approaches to adopt, addressing the sensitivities to style required in each particular case.

-Developer and facilitator: Laura Bennett
+Facilitator: Laura Bennett

 Purpose: To consider the most suitable approaches to translating different types of art texts and the particular issues that arise when working from Romance languages into English.

 Description: The workshop will begin with an introduction to the various types of art texts that require translation and the approaches to adopt.
 Participants will then work in small groups on translating sample texts of different kinds from French, Italian and Spanish into English.
 Depending on the working languages of participants, the workshop will end with a discussion of particular issues that arise when translating from other Romance languages into English for the art world.